spydir/embermail/readme.md

 # embermail

-embermail was developed as a solution to users who receive large quantities of email a day that are difficult to filter and must reviewed manually.
-This high volume of mail makes for frustrating evenings or  the occasional weekend, leading to the desire to burn all the mail to *embers*.
+embermail was developed as a solution to users who receive large quantities of email every day that are difficult to filter and must reviewed manually.
+The high volume of mail makes for frustrating evenings and the occasional weekend and it leads to the desire to burn all the mail to *embers*.

-*It is an assumption that all email accounts are gmail accounts or this version of embermail.*
+*It is an assumption that all email accounts are gmail accounts for this version of embermail.*

 ##### Problem Statement:

-The user must maintain several email accounts across multiple personal and work functions.
-This creates a high volume of email that is difficult to filter and requires frequent and laborious manual review.
+The user must maintain several g-mail accounts across multiple personal and work functions.
+This creates a high volume of email that is difficult to filter and requires frequent manual review and orchestration of email filters across accounts.

 ##### Problem Solving Approach:

 - Which email account receives the highest volume *important* email?
 - Which sender, across all accounts, sends the highest volume *important* email?
 - What is the best filtering strategy to simplify manual review?
 - What is the best labeling strategy for future searching, per account?

+*Important is defined by the user rather than google, since google doesn't check across accounts.*

 ##### Simplest Manual Workflow without mail clients: